 Collector’s Fallacy is the urge to collect something that you never use or need, but the act of collecting gives you a good feeling (cognitive reward).

-For example:- Save every article on the internet that you think it’s interesting
+- Save every article on the internet that you think it’s interesting

 - Buy every book you found

 - Buy stuff that you never actually needed

 It is called a fallacy because when you collect something and do not spend time reading or processing it, you know about it, but do not actually know it.

 - “Own” before you collect: Sit down and process the information before you move on with the next item.
 Or plan some few hours a day to go over your inbox and process the pending items here.

 - Do a monthly purge: Don’t be afraid to delete items off the reading list if they’re not excited you anymore.
 Do it periodically, maybe once a month.